MissMeriel/ROSbot_data_collection/docs/rosbot_installation.md

 1. You should also have `bluez` already installed on your ROSbot.
 Find out by running `bluetoothctl`.
 If not, run `sudo apt install bluetoothctl`.
 2. Run `sudo service bluetooth restart; bluetoothctl`.
 This will take you into the bluetoothctl prompt.
+3. Within the bluetoothctl prompt, run `devices` to list all Bluetooth devices that have been paired/currently connected to your ROSbot
-3. Within the bluetoothctl prompt, run `remove all`
+4. Within the bluetoothctl prompt, run `remove <listed-device-MAC>` if there are devices shown from last step
-4. Within the bluetoothctl prompt, run `scan on`
+5. Within the bluetoothctl prompt, run `scan on` and set your Xbox controller in pairing mode.
+The Xbox controller with its MAC address will show up as `Xbox Wireless Controller` in your terminator.
-4. Within the bluetoothctl prompt, run `connect <your-controller-MAC>`
+6. Within the bluetoothctl prompt, run `connect <your-controller-MAC>`
-5. You should see output similar to `Connection successful` and the prompt should change to `[Xbox Wireless Controller]#`.
+7. You should see output similar to `Connection successful` and the prompt should change to `[Xbox Wireless Controller]#`.
 The light on the Xbox controller should shine steadily.
 If not, or if the prompt shows the controller disconnecting and reconnecting, refer to Troubleshooting.

+To exit the bluetoothctl prompt, type `quit` or `exit`.

 ## Troubleshooting